ibm-cloud-docs/citrix-netscaler-vpx/ipsec-guide.md

 ## What you'll accomplish

-In this guide you will learn how to configure an IPSec VPN in the Citrix VPX device.
+In this guide you will learn how to configure an IPsec VPN in the Citrix VPX device.

 Task  | Description
 ------------- | -------------
-[Enable Required Features in VPX](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-enable-required-features-in-vpx) | First, enable the required features to create the IPSec VPN.
+[Enable Required Features in VPX](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-enable-required-features-in-vpx) | First, enable the required features to create the IPsec VPN.
-[Create IPSec Profile](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-creating-ipsec-profile) | The IPSec profile includes security parameters for establishing the connection.
+[Create IPsec Profile](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-creating-ipsec-profile) | The IPsec profile includes security parameters for establishing the connection.
 [Create IP Tunnel](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-creating-ip-tunnel) | In this section we create an IP tunnel object to specify both local and remote IP addresses, as well as protocol parameters.
 [Create Policy Based Routing (PBR)](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-creating-policy-based-routing) | PBR is used to define the unique traffic parameters for both local and remote subnets.
 [Configure VRA](/docs/infrastructure/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-configuring-vra) | Configure the Virtual Router Appliance, using equivalent VPN configuration syntax.